batjko/gql2sql/README.md

 Behind the scenes, the SQL endpoints are managed by the [**Sequelize** ORM](http://docs.sequelizejs.com/), in order to abstract away from manually constructed SQL statements.
 Sequelize takes care of security, data type validations and transaction management when accessing the SQL back-end.

-Using GraphQL, the API Service is also secure from SQL Injection, as no direct SQL will be used by the clients making API calls.
+Btw, using the combination of GraphQL with a SQL ORM, the API Service is also secure from SQL Injection, which is neat.

 ## TODOs